alu0101056944/imagosproject/docs/design_changes.md

 ## DSLScoreSystem now uses DSLRadiography composition to avoid duplication.

-## Scrapped TWScoreSystem and RegionOfInterest classes, not needed due to low complexity of the DSLScoringSystem class.
+## Scrapped TWScoreSystem class, not needed due to low complexity of the DSLScoringSystem class.

 ## In roi() of DSLScoreSystem, score must come last.